nostr-protocol/nips/nsite.md

 Once the host server has found the `34128` event for the pubkey and path it should use the sha256 hash defined in the `x` tag to retrieve the file

 If the pubkey has a `10063` [BUD-03 user servers](https://github.com/hzrd149/blossom/blob/master/buds/03.md) event the server MUST attempt to retrieve the file from the listed servers using the path defined in [BUD-01](https://github.com/hzrd149/blossom/blob/master/buds/01.md#get-sha256---get-blob)
-If a pubkey does not have a `10063` event the host server may choose to fallback to a predefined list of Blossom servers
+If a pubkey does not have a `10063` event the host server MUST respond with a status code 404

 The host server MUST forward the `Content-Type`, and `Content-Length` header from the Blossom server.
 If none are defined the host server MAY set `Content-Type` from the file extension in the requested path